DKZ: 2023: First fan-con and members' departure

-2024–present: Reboot and Tasty
+2024–2026: Subsequent releases and disbandment

 In March 2024, Dongyo Entertainment announced that DKZ will release their second mini album Reboot, early in April, coinciding with their fifth anniversary in the industry.
 DKZ officially returned as a complete five-member group following a lineup reshuffle on April 12.
 The group held its showcase at Ilchi Art Hall in Seoul, where DKZ presented its lead single, "Like A Movie".
 Immediately after its release, the EP topped the iTunes Top Album Chart in Taiwan and reached the top ten in Thailand and Hong Kong.
 On October 13, the group was invited to perform at the KDF Concert during the 2024 Korea Drama Festival, where Jaechan won an award at the main event held earlier.
 Before 2024 ended, DKZ was honored with the "K-pop Singer Award" at the 32nd Korea Culture and Entertainment Awards held on December 10.

 On October 31, 2025, DKZ released their third mini album Tasty.
 The EP consists of six songs with "Replay My Anthem" as its title track.

+In 2026, the group held its second fan concert The Dinner at the ECC Samsung Hall of Ewha Womans University in Seoul on April 11-12, followed by a performance in Taipei, Taiwan, on May 30.
+On April 15, Dongyo Entertainment announced that DKZ would disband.
+After discussions between the agency and the members, it was decided that the group will conclude all activities on May 31.
+Starting in June 2026, the members will pursue individual projects.
+Jaechan and Juone have renewed their contracts with Dongyo, while Sehyeon, Mingyu, and Giseok will also remain with the agency as individual artists.